oachner hoefeweg schloss proesels schlern

 Presule

-The car park of the above-mentioned castle is the starting point for a hike along the Aica di Fiè Farm Trail.
-It is named after the village of Aica di Fiè, or "Oacha" in South Tyrolean dialect.
-From here, the path takes you to the idyllic St. Catherine Church and on through the Sciliar region, past old farms and inns that invite you to a typical snack, called "Marende".
-The path can be shortened at several places.
-In winter, the lifts to the Alpe di Siusi Skiing Area are only a 10-minute drive away.
+This trail is named after the hamlet of Aica di Fié, which is called "Oacha" in dialect.
+It leads to the idyllic little Church of St. Catherine and continues through the Sciliar area, passing old farmsteads and farm inns that invite you to stop for refreshments.
+The hike can be shortened at several points.
+In winter, the lifts of the Alpe di Siusi Skiing Area can be reached in ten minutes by car.

 Suggest an edit/correction